slsa-framework/slsa/docs/spec/draft/source-requirements.md

 | Proposer | An actor that proposes a particular change to the source.
 | Reviewer | An actor that reviews a particular change to the source.
 | Approver | An actor that approves a particular change to the source.
 | Merger | An actor that applies a change to the source.
+This typically involves creating the new revision and updating a branch.
 This person may be the proposer or a different trusted person, depending on the version control platform.

 ## Source Platform Requirements